Data Science Tableau

 It offers

-• an efficient data handling and high storage facility,
+• efficient data handling and high storage facilities,

 • a suite of operators to calculate on arrays, in typical matrices,